THERAPISTS |

 Kris is honored to meet people where they are and help them to get closer to where they would like to be.
 Kris integrates various evidence-based methodologies to help her clients reach their goals including client centered, developmental, cognitive-behavioral, trauma informed, and insight oriented.
 Kris offers faith-based counseling at the client's request.

 Lindsay graduated from Oral Roberts University with a bachelor's in Social Work (BSW) in 2017.
 From 2017-2019, she worked with the Department of Human Services as a Child Welfare Specialist for families in reunification and adoptive cases.
-In 2020, she graduated from the University of Oklahoma with her Master's in Social Work (MSW) and began pursuing clinical practice.
-Lindsay worked as a Therapeutic counselor in a Community Mental Health Setting from 2020-2022 serving clients with severe illness and working in underprivileged communities.
-She has also worked as a Mental Health Counselor for Mustang Public Schools providing counseling services for adolescents and families.
+In 2020, she graduated from the University of Oklahoma with her Master's of Social Work (MSW) and began clinical practice.
+Lindsay worked as a Therapeutic Counselor in a Community Mental Health Setting from 2020 to 2022, serving clients with severe illness and working in underprivileged communities.
+She has also worked as a Mental Health Counselor for Mustang Public School, providing counseling services for adolescents and families.
+Lindsay has previous experience working as a domestic violence counselor and is passionate about helping individuals heal and recover from abusive relationships.
+She has experience working in a ministry setting and can provide Christian Counseling for those seeking faith-based services.

 She would be honored to provide therapeutic services to you and your family to help you find lasting healing, hope, and peace.

-Masters of Social Work, University of Oklahoma, 2016
+Alicia Busic, LCSW Master's of Social Work, University of Oklahoma, 2016

 Bachelor's in Sociology, Southern Nazarene University, 2011

-Alicia Busic has a Bachelors in Sociology and a Masters in Social Work.
+Alicia Busic has a Bachelor's in Sociology and a Master's in Social Work.
 She has spent the last decade in settings including: child abuse prevention, counseling for complex medical diagnoses, and inpatient mental health/substance use.
 Her focus has been in, but not limited to, depression, anxiety, perinatal, trauma, medical issues, parenting, autism, and life transitions.

 Her goal is to meet you where you are in a safe space, to listen, and navigate hardships.
 She offers free 15 minute phone consultations and sliding scale fees if finances are difficult.
 In person and telehealth services are available.